no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/arrayCardio01.md

 *Consult the video...*

-Turns out we was ALMOST there with this whole "convert it to an object" thing, sort of...
+Turns out we were ALMOST there with this whole "convert it to an object" thing, sort of...

 ```js
 const vehicleRecord = data